Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Introduction

-In this paper, we aim to provide a solution approach to optimize and provide strong performance bound guarantees on structured and compact DC-MDP policies under various expressivity classes of policy, reward, and (nonlinear) transition dynamics.
-Our specific contributions are as follows: \begin{enumerate} \item \emph{We propose a novel nonlinear bi-level optimization framework called Constraint-Generation Policy Optimization (CGPO), that admits a clever reduction to an iterative constraint-generation algorithm that can be readily implemented using standard MIP solvers \mbox{(cf. Figure~\ref{fig:enter-label})}.} State-of-the-art nonlinear solvers often leverage spacial branch-and-bound techniques, which can provide not only optimal solutions for large mixed integer linear programs (MILP), but also bounded optimality guarantees for many cases of mixed integer \emph{nonlinear} programs (MINLP) \citep{castro2015tightening}.
-We efficiently handle stochastic DC-MDPs using marginalization, or chance-constraints \citep{farina2016} to provide probabilistic guarantees on policy performance. \item \emph{If the constraint generation algorithm terminates, we provide a guarantee that we have found the optimal policy within the given policy expressivity class (Theorem \ref{thm:main}).} Further, even when constraint generation does not terminate, our algorithm provides a tight optimality bound on the performance of the computed policy at each iteration and the scenario where the policy performs worst (and as a corollary, for any externally provided policy). \item \emph{We provide a road map to characterize the optimization problems in (1) above -- and their associated expressivity classes -- for different expressivity classes of policies and state dynamics, ranging from MILP, to polynomial programming, to nonlinear programs (cf. Table~\ref{table:complexity}).} This information is beneficial for reasoning about which optimization techniques are most effective for different combinations of DC-MDP and policy class expressivity. \item Finally, \emph{we provide a variety of experiments demonstrating the range of rich applications of CGPO under linear and nonlinear dynamics and various policy classes.} Critically, we derive bounded optimal solutions for a range of problems, including linear inventory management, reservoir control, and a highly nonlinear VTOL control problem.
-Further, since our policy classes are compact by design, we can also directly inspect and analyze these policies (cf. Figure~\ref{fig:policies}).
-To facilitate policy interpretation and diagnostics, we can compute the state and exogenous noise trajectory scenario that attains the worst-case error bounds for a policy (cf. Figure~\ref{fig:worst}) as well as a \emph{counterfactual explanation} of what action \emph{should} have been taken in comparison to what the policy prescribes. \end{enumerate}
+In summary, our aim is to provide a solution approach to optimize and provide strong performance bound guarantees on structured and compact DC-MDP policies under various expressivity classes of policy, reward, and nonlinear transition dynamics.
+Our specific contributions are: \begin{enumerate} \item \emph{We propose a novel bilevel optimization framework for solving nonlinear DC-MDPs called Constraint-Generation Policy Optimization (CGPO), that admits a clever reduction to an iterative constraint-generation algorithm that can be readily implemented using standard MIP solvers \mbox{(Fig.~\ref{fig:enter-label})}.} State-of-the-art MIP solvers often leverage spatial branch-and-bound techniques, which can provide not only optimal solutions for large mixed integer linear programs (MILP), but also bounded optimality guarantees for mixed integer {nonlinear} programs (MINLP) \citep{castro2015tightening}.
+Chance constraints~\citep{farina2016} are used for probabilistic guarantees. \item \emph{If the constraint generation algorithm terminates, we guarantee that we have found the optimal policy within the given policy expressivity class (Theorem \ref{thm:main}).} Further, even when constraint generation does not terminate, our algorithm provides a tight optimality bound on the performance of the computed policy at each iteration and the scenario where the policy performs worst (and as a corollary, for any externally provided policy). \item \emph{We provide a road map to characterize the optimization problems in (1) above -- and their associated expressivity classes -- for different expressivity classes of policies and state dynamics, ranging from MILP, to polynomial programming, to nonlinear programs (Table~\ref{table:complexity}).} This information is beneficial for reasoning about which optimization techniques are most effective for different combinations of DC-MDP and policy class expressivity. \item Finally, \emph{we provide a variety of experiments demonstrating the range of rich applications of CGPO under linear and nonlinear dynamics and various policy classes.} Critically, we derive bounded optimal solutions for a range of problems, including linear inventory management, reservoir control, and a highly nonlinear VTOL control problem.
+Furthermore, since our policy classes are compact by design, we can also directly inspect and analyze these policies (Fig.~\ref{fig:policies}).
+To facilitate policy interpretation and diagnostics, we can compute the state and exogenous noise trajectory scenario that attains the worst-case error bounds for a policy (Fig.~\ref{fig:worst}) as well as a {counterfactual explanation} of what action {should} have been taken in comparison to what the policy prescribes. \end{enumerate}